For additional Before-and-After photos,

 What used to be the front of the building when it was 225 Virginia, seen here from the corner of 3rd and Virginia.
 The loading dock will now be located here.
 (1/23/07)

 The southern side of the building, as seen from the Canal Park footprint, in early 2011.
-This will be the main side of the building after the renovation.
+This is now main side of the building, after the renovation.
 (1/23/11)

 The same southern side of the building, but from a different angle, thanks to Canal Park construction stealing my original spot!
 (12/3/11)